Evangelist for the Innovation for Impact (i4i) Value-Creation Methodology

 Founder and CEO, Practice of Innovation

 Chairman: Sarnoff Corporation

 Advisor: Singapore National Research Foundation and U.S. National Science Foundation Engineering Division

 Member: National Academy of Engineering for improving NSF R&D and innovation impact

 Board Member: Nuance Communications, Sarif, Pyramid Vision Technologies, and Sensar

 Co-founder and Director: U.S. National Information Display Laboratory

-His insights on R&D and value creation led to creation of the five disciplines of innovation process, which has been shared with organizations worldwide through client workshops and other partnerships.
+His insights on R&D and value creation led to creation of the Innovation for Impact (i4i) process, which has been shared with organizations worldwide through client workshops and other partnerships.
 Government agencies in the United States, Sweden, Finland, Chile, Malaysia, Japan, Brazil, Taiwan, and other countries are applying these innovation practices for economic growth and job creation.